jayanthoncloud/Learning-to-Understand-Kubernetes/Networking.md

    ![image](https://user-images.githubusercontent.com/49147976/194690370-daa1f63e-6699-4001-9c90-74226120edd2.png)
    *Source: Udermy - Kubernetes for Absolute Beginers*
 3. **Pod to Service Communication**

-   Before we delve into this topic it's important to understand What is a Kubernetes Service
+   Before we delve into this topic it's important to understand [What is a Kubernetes Service?](https://github.com/jayanthyk/Learning-to-Understand-Kubernetes/blob/main/Services.md)